Please screenshot this page and send it to info@mim-essay.com

 french student visa

 Along with a valid residence permit (the VLS-TS functions as such), as an international student, you are eligible to undertake paid work for about 964 hours annually (this equates to nearly 60% full-time employment).
+This number of specific hours is configured for work between the periods of 1 September to 31 August.

 On the other hand, eligible work hours between September and June are up to 670 hours, while for the period of July to August is up to 300 hours.
+When you apply for a job, you must also inform your employer that you are a foreign student so that they will only consider your application for a part-time position.

-Residence permit in France
+Residence Permit in France

 Language requirements for your study in France